seveibar/skills-and-patterns/stupid-simple-migrations/README.md

 ```

 > A lot of this functionality is in https://github.com/seveibar/qspg/, so this documentation will be simplified in
 > near future.
 This technique is also just a more Node.js-y version of [stack overflow](https://gist.github.com/NickCraver/b59ff38567b32936e2a3440e439d5d5c#file-sql-migrator-readme-md) migrations.
+Many
+> people have built this migration scheme in-house [(e.g)](https://github.com/jefflindholm/migrate) but for some
+> reason there is no standardized project.

 ## package.json